calculusphile/calculusphile.github.io/index.md

 # 👋 Welcome to Calculusphile

-Your personal hub for projects, blogs, and learning resources in programming, electronics, and mechanical engineering.
+My personal hub for projects, blogs, and learning resources in programming and Computer Science & Engineering.

 ## 🚀 Latest Projects